-The City enters into loan agreements with the Massachusetts Water Pollution Abatement Trust (MWPAT) to provide funding for sewer separation and drinking water projects.
+The City entered into a loan agreement with the Massachusetts Water Pollution Abatement Trust (MWPAT) for \$10,083,572 on June 13, 2012.
+Principal on the loan is due each July 15 until maturity in fiscal 2023 and there is zero interest.
+The MWPAT loans provide funding for sewer separation and drinking water projects.
 According to the loan agreements, the City will be subsidized on a periodic basis for debt and interest costs.
-The City received \$1,472,500 in subsidies during 2011 and expects to receive subsidies totaling approximately \$328,400 through 2015.
-Loan payments commenced on February 1, 2005 and end on August 1, 2014, with interest rates ranging from 4.0% to 5.0%.
+The City received approximately \$94,000 in subsidies during 2012 and expects to receive subsidies totaling approximately \$677,700 through fiscal 2023.
+Other MWPAT Loan payments commenced on February 1, 2005 and end on August 1, 2014, with interest rates ranging from 4.0% to 5.0%.